21 Smart Questions to Ask a Recruiter Before the Interview (2026)

 2. Strategic Preparation When you know exactly what the hiring manager values most, you can tailor your stories and examples to match.
 If they’re struggling with team collaboration, you’ll emphasize your teamwork examples.
 If they need someone who can hit the ground running, you’ll focus on your quick-start successes.

-3. Negotiation Power Understanding true salary ranges and benefits flexibility puts you in a completely different position when offer time comes.
+3. Negotiation Leverage Understanding true salary ranges and benefits flexibility puts you in a completely different position when offer time comes.
 You’re not guessing or hoping – you’re negotiating from knowledge.

 Smart pre-interview questions help candidates gather intelligence that transforms them from generic applicants into informed, strategic interview participants who can address specific company needs and concerns.